Paulton & District Skittle League

 Nomination Individual Cup / Skittler of the Year:-

 Mrs Thelma Kingman in memory of her husband Len, landlord of the Dolphin inn, donated The Len Kingman Nomination Individual Cup in 1980.
-This competition was re-names in 2016 to The 'Skittler of the Year Trophy'.
+This competition was re-names in 2016 to The 'Skittler of the Year'.
 The winner of this new Individual Tournament also receives a personal trophy they can keep.
 This competition is now standard skittles, no longer nomination.

 Traditional West Country 9 pin Skittles